justtjasonn/7SoulsDeepTracker/README.md

 This website is unfinished I'll be adding as much locations and tags as possible, if you find any of his tags around your city then please send me a picture and the coordinates or google map location via email
 (leej70@kgv.hk) or instagram  (https://www.instagram.com/_just__jason__#)

+**AI Usage:**
+I used some copilot to speed things up and generate some parts of the javascript

 **Credits**
 - https://www.instagram.com/7soulsdeep
 - https://leafletjs.com/ (For the map)